xlang-ai/OpenAgents/README.md

 ## 🥑 OpenAgents

-We built three real-world agents with chat-based web UI (check [XLang Agent demos](https://chat.xlang.ai)).
+We built three real-world agents with chat-based web UI (check [OpenAgents demos](https://chat.xlang.ai)).
 Here is a brief overview of our OpenAgents framework.
 You can find more details about concepts & designs in our [documentation](https://docs.xlang.ai).

 ### Data Agent